 2.8.12 Effective Address Calculation

 Tables 2.14 and 2.15 show how effective addresses are calculated in each addressing mode.
-The lower bits of the effective address are valid and the upper bits are ignored (zero extended or sign extended) according to the CPU operating mode.
+In normal mode, the upper eight bits of the effective address are ignored in order to generate a 16-bit address.